 The circuit is a dangerous one – there is no shortage of major accidents and the safety car appears every year.
 However, racing there was even more dramatic up until 1969.
 Prior to that year, the race in Monaco took place on unprepared streets: everyday cars were removed, but there were no barriers or safety zones.
 If a driver made a mistake, he would crash into a bus stop, a shop or even a train station.
 Alberto Ascari and Paul Hawkins were even less fortunate – they are known as the only drivers to swim in the Mediterranean during a Formula One race.
 After a series of incidents, the most dangerous parts of the streets used for the race were railed off in 1969, and in 1972, the Circuit de Monaco was almost completely Armco-lined so that the drivers wouldn't fly off after an accident.

-The Monaco GP "Champion of Champions" title could go to Ayrton Senna, who won the race six times, with five consecutive victories between 1989 and 1993.
-In all, he had 10 starts in Monaco, eight of which he finished spraying Champagne on the podium.
-Fernando Alonso is the only driver to have won the race in two consecutive years for different teams, winning for Renault in 2006 and McLaren in 2007.
-As a team, McLaren has done the best, with 15 of their drivers finishing first.
-Michael Schumacher, who won the race five times (Graham Hill also won the Monaco GP five times), holds the current lap record for the race with a 1:14.439 set in 2004.
+The title of Monaco GP "Champion of Champions" could be awarded to Ayrton Senna, who secured victory six times, including five consecutive wins between 1989 and 1993.
+Out of his ten starts in Monaco, he reached the podium with Champagne in hand eight times.
+Fernando Alonso uniquely won the race in consecutive years for different teams, claiming victory for Renault in 2006 and McLaren in 2007.
+As a team, McLaren boasts the most success, with 15 of their drivers taking first place.
+Michael Schumacher, a five-time winner of the race (like Graham Hill), holds the current lap record with a time of 1:14.439, set in 2004.

 If the Monaco Grand Prix would like to get on the Formula One calendar today, it would not be possible due to the lack of safety and the low average speed.
 However, respect for history allows for exceptions to be made, even in the calendar of the Queen of Motorsports.